Learning How to Pray

 Generosity (with our time, money, and talents) reminds us that everything we have is a gift from God, which helps us be more selfless and more focused on the needs of others.
 Being generous helps us be more like God, since God is a giving God.
 It gives us an antidote to materialism and strengthens our trust that God will provide for us.

-Spiritual Reading helps clarify the Bible and make spiritual things more clear to us.
+Reading other spiritual books beyond the Bible can help to clarify the Bible and make spiritual things more clear to us.

-Appreciating Creation helps us love and praise God!
+When we get outside and appreciate the natural world around us, this helps us to love and praise God!
 Being outside in God’s world reminds us of all the gifts and blessings God has given us.

 Beth Palmer, Director of Adult Discipleship